rwieruch/blog_robinwieruch_content/pages/about/index.md

 ### Email Marketing

 Another email marketing tool I rely heavily on is [Convertkit](https://app.convertkit.com/referrals/l/530f9272-ddb5-413e-9f71-16cd35ef5515
 ).
 After developers sign up on my course platform, they receive a sequence of emails about all my courses.
-Without Convertkit I wouldn't be able to give these developers a showreel of my courses.
+Without Convertkit, I wouldn't be able to give these developers a showreel of my courses.

 ### Leanpub